Wondering what Cosmic Radiation & Cosmic Ray Showers are and how these are formed? If you are, you are at the perfect place.

 In this comprehensive guide, I will take you into cosmic radiation and cosmic ray showers, their effects on Earth and beyond, and how scientists study these phenomena.

-Soon after 1900 it was shown by scientists that the air in an ionisation chamber, which was completely protected against penetration of α, β and γ rays, by surrounding it with thick lead walls, was still conductive; and it was thought that the inns causing this conductivity were produced by some rays coming from an unknown source.
+Soon after 1900, it was shown by scientists that the air in an ionization chamber, which was completely protected against penetration of α, β and γ rays by surrounding it with thick lead walls, was still conductive; and it was thought that the inns causing this conductivity were produced by some rays coming from an unknown source.

-It was found that the intensity of the penetrating rays (i.e., Cosmic Rays) increases with the height, reaching a maximum at a height, equivalent to 9 meter of water, above earth, which shows that most of the rays must actually be produced there, and much of the cosmic radiation observed at lower level is a secondary radiation, produced by the impact of the original radiation with air molecules.
+It was found that the intensity of the penetrating rays (i.e., Cosmic Rays) increases with height, reaching a maximum at height, equivalent to 9 meters of water above the earth, which shows that most of the rays must actually be produced there, and much of the cosmic radiation observed at the lower level is secondary radiation, produced by the impact of the original radiation with air molecules.

-The cosmic radiations are of two types:
+Cosmic radiations are of two types: